cagau/nlfem/README.md

 Cython assumes that there have been no changes.

 ## Step by Step Guide
-To prepare the basic requirements do.
+To prepare the basic requirements on Ubuntu do.

 `sudo apt-get install git gcc g++ libarmadillo-dev liblapack-dev python3-venv python3-dev`